Skip navigation

 What are myasthenia gravis (MG) tests?

 MG testing can help you get diagnosed and treated for the disease.
-While there is no cure for MG, there are treatments that can relieve symptoms and may even allow you to have periods of time without any symptoms (remission).
+While there is no cure for MG, there are treatments that can relieve symptoms and may even allow you to have periods without any symptoms (remission).

 Other names: Ice pack test, edrophonium test, tensilon test, nerve conduction study